All Products

 deployGateway success

-Synchronize the modified configurations of a service for the EMR cluster to the gateway
+Synchronize modified configurations from the EMR cluster

 Important